rockstor/rockstor-doc/faq.rst

 Why does Rockstor support only BTRFS and not other Linux filesystems?
 ---------------------------------------------------------------------

 Rockstor intends to focus its development efforts only on BTRFS filesystem and not any other filesystem.
 While we understand that BTRFS, especially RAID5/6 are not yet considered enterprise ready, we believe that it is a matter of time before BTRFS matures and becomes enterprise ready and the default filesystem for Fedora, eventually replacing EXT4 and XFS.

 How can I stay in touch with the latest Rockstor news?
 ------------------------------------------------------

-You can follow the `rockstor-core project
+We recommend you join the community forum, follow the `rockstor-core project
-<https://github.com/rockstor/rockstor-core>`_ on github, join the `mailing list <https://lists.sourceforge.net/lists/listinfo/rockstor-announce>`_,
-and follow us on `twitter <https://twitter.com/rockstorinc>`_.
+<https://github.com/rockstor/rockstor-core>`_ on github, and follow us on `twitter <https://twitter.com/rockstorinc>`_.

 How can I contribute to Rockstor?